cloudmesh-community/sp19-516-124/project-report/report.md

 you will to first need to set up an Azure Student Account.
 You can set up and activate an Azure student account at: <https://azure.microsoft.com/en-us/free/students/>.

-When you sign up for an Azure free account, you ontain a `Free Trial` subscription, which provides you $200 in Azure credits for 30 days and 12 months of free services.
+When you sign up for an Azure free account, you obtain a `Free Trial` subscription, which provides you $200 in Azure credits for 30 days and 12 months of free services.
 At the end of 12 months and 30 days, Azure disables your subscription.
 Your subscription is disabled to protect you from accidentally incurring charges for